List of Downton Abbey characters: Igor Kuragin

-Prince Igor Kuragin (Князь Игорь Курагин; played by Rade Sherbedgia) is a former Russian nobleman forced into exile as a result of the 1917 Revolution.
-As a powerful and extremely wealthy noble with palaces and thousands of acres of land, he and Violet met in Saint Petersburg in 1874 while she and her husband, the then Earl of Grantham, were in the retinue of Prince Alfred, Duke of Edinburgh.
+Prince Igor Kuragin (Князь Игорь Курагин; played by Rade Šerbedžija) is a former Russian nobleman forced into exile as a result of the 1917 Revolution.
+As a powerful and extremely wealthy noble with palaces and thousands of acres of land, he and Violet met in Saint Petersburg in 1874 while she and her husband, the then Earl of Grantham, were in the retinue of Prince Alfred, Duke of Edinburgh who had come to marry the Grand Duchess Maria Alexandrovna.
 Though both Prince Kuragin and Violet were married, they fell in love and attempted to run away together, but did not succeed.
-During the Revolution many years later, Prince Kuragin and his wife, Princess Irina Kuragina, were arrested by the Bolsheviks and separated.
+During the Revolution many years later, Prince Kuragin and his wife, Princess Irina Kuragina (played by Jane Lapotaire), were arrested by the Bolsheviks and separated.
 Though Prince Kuragin was subsequently released, he learned that his wife had been exiled a year before.
 Left virtually penniless, he makes his way to England and settles in York, where he receives aid from a charity for émigré Russian refugees.
 Through Lady Rose MacClare, who is one of the helpers, he learns of her relationship to Violet and that the Dowager Countess still lives at Downton.
 He joins his fellow former nobles on an outing to Downton in the spring of 1924.
 At Downton Abbey, he meets Violet again, who is shocked by his reappearance and what has happened to him.
-Violet attempts to find the whereabouts of Princess Irina through Lord Flintshire, who is her nephew-in-law, and eventually receives a letter from Lord Flintshire saying the Princess may have fled to Wan Chai, Hong Kong, where she might be working as a nurse.
+Kuragin again proposes to Violet, hinting that his marriage with Irina was an unhappy one.
+Violet attempts to find the whereabouts of Princess Irina through Lord Flintshire, who is her nephew-in-law, and eventually receives a letter from Lord Flintshire saying the Princess may have fled to Wan Chai in Hong Kong, where she might be working as a nurse.

-Unlike many Russian aristocrats after the Revolution, Prince Kuragin does not appear to be an anti-Semite; when he meets Atticus Aldridge and realises his family fled Odessa due to the Tsar's anti-Jewish pogroms, he tells Atticus that he is "not proud of why they chose to go."
+Unlike many Russian aristocrats after the Revolution, Prince Kuragin does not appear to be anti-Semitic; when he meets Atticus Aldridge and realises his family fled Odessa owing to the Tsar's anti-Jewish pogroms, he tells Atticus that he is "not proud of why they chose to go."

 Historical figures

 Cosmo Lang, Archbishop of York

-The Archbishop of York and future Archbishop of Canterbury, Dr Cosmo Gordon Lang (Michael Culkin) marries Lady Mary Crawley and Matthew Crawley in the spring of 1920.
-He also comes to Downton Abbey for dinner later that year.
+The Archbishop of York and future Archbishop of Canterbury, Dr Cosmo Gordon Lang (Michael Culkin), marries Lady Mary Crawley and Matthew Crawley in the spring of 1920.